schneider7/GitHooks/README.md

 ## Notes

-If you run into issues getting the app to run in production environment, you may have to precompile the assets with one of the following commands.
+If you run into issues getting your app to run in production environment, you may have to precompile the assets with one of the following commands.
 Try them in order.
 1) `rails db:migrate assets:precompile`
 2) `RAILS_ENV=production rake db:migrate assets:precompile`

-Someone more intelligent than me could probably explain why precompiling the assets sometimes fails.
+Someone more intelligent than me could probably explain why precompiling the assets sometimes fails, and why this helps.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).